DaiZiLing/URP_Sixway_Panorama_Cloud/README.md

 This is a new trick for create 2d cloud in Unity or other game engine.

+Code write on URP 12.1.7 (Unity 2021) , but shader is not complicate so you can use this shader on lower version of URP without any error, maybe.

 # Here we can get 4 folders insides.
 1: Model: M_Hemisphere_Inv_Normal.fbx, a hemisphere which has invere normal